davidgoy/reflect/README.md

    > - either with or without the *www* prefix (and not both)
    >
    > If you know a bit of *htaccess*, you can edit this [sample *htaccess* file](https://raw.githubusercontent.com/davidgoy/reflect/master/Reflect-App/deploy/sample-reflect.htaccess).
 Then simply replace the existing *htaccess* file in the `public_html` folder with the new one.

-   Next, upload the `reflect` folder to your server so that it sits outside of the document root.
+3. Upload the `reflect` folder to your server so that it sits outside of the document root.
 Your web server's directory structure should look something like this:

    ```text
    (your domain name)/